xy-241/CS-Notes/content/Math/Discrete Math/Mathematical Statement.md

 $$
 - `true` iff `Q(x)` is `true for every x` in `D`
 - `false` iff `Q(x)` is `false for at least one x` in `D`
-- For simple ones, usually universal comes wiht [[Conditional Statement]]
+- For simple ones, usually universal comes with [[Conditional Statement]]
 ### Existential
 - Made of [[Predicate#Symbol]], [[Predicate#Variable]] & [[Predicate#Quantifiers]]
 $$